 This achievement follows months of collaboration between Skydio, NCDOT, and the FAA.
 Going forward, NCDOT’s inspectors — who face the daunting task of inspecting more than 13,500 bridges on a regular basis — can send drones below bridges instead of dangerous rappels or expensive and invasive snooper trucks.
 Although today’s waiver focuses on NCDOT, it signals the FAA’s willingness to permit advanced BVLOS operations within procedural parameters that account for lower levels of airspace risk near structures, a concept known as infrastructure masking.

-NCDOT was an early adopter of Skydio 2, purchasing it shortly after it hit the market.
-NCDOT quickly realized the value of autonomy for bridge inspection, which my colleague Guillaume Delepine recently outlined in a must-read blog.
+NCDOT was an early adopter of Skydio 2, purchasing it shortly after it hit the market and quickly realized the value of autonomy for bridge inspection.
 Skydio 2’s obstacle avoidance and visual navigation technologies enable faster and safer inspections by pilots of all skill levels that need to navigate the complex truss structures below bridges.
-The results are exciting, and the benefits to augmenting the outdated methods that previously have dominated bridge inspection are manifold.

-To help NCDOT inspect bridges more efficiently than ever before, our Head of Regulatory and Policy Affairs, Brendan Groves, and Director of Solutions Engineering, Kabe Termes, worked closely with NCDOT’s experienced team to craft a ground-breaking waiver application.
+To help NCDOT inspect bridges more efficiently, our Head of Regulatory and Policy Affairs, Brendan Groves, and Director of Solutions Engineering, Kabe Termes, worked closely with NCDOT’s experienced team to craft a ground-breaking waiver application.
 We were honored to partner with NCDOT in pioneering the safety case for Below Bridge BVLOS flights, and thrilled to see the FAA grant a waiver to our partners after months of effort.

 Understanding Below Bridge BVLOS Operations